A fire can instantly turn your home into chaos; make sure you and your dog are ready for danger.

 Smoke alarms work great for notifying humans of fires in the home, but pets don’t usually respond to alarms.
 You may want to consider a home security system that detects a fire, smoke, and carbon monoxide when your pet is home alone.
 The home security is there to detect fire, smoke, and carbon monoxide when they appear and can alert emergency response and you immediately to arrive at your home quickly.

 Keep your dog safe

 - Keep Dogs Near Entrances When Away From Home – When leaving dogs home alone, keep them in areas or rooms near entrances where firefighters can easily find them.

-- Secure Young Dogs – Especially with young puppies, keep them confined away from potential fire-starting hazards when you are away from home such as in crates or behind baby gates in secure areas.
+- Secure Young Dogs – Especially with young puppies, keep them confined away from potential fire-starting hazards when you are away from home, such as in crates or behind baby gates in secure areas.

-- Since Dogs Left Alone Can’t Escape a Burning Home – Consider using monitored smoke detectors which are connected to a monitoring center so emergency responders can be contacted when you’re not home.
+- Since Dogs Left Alone Can’t Escape a Burning Home – Consider using monitored smoke detectors connected to a monitoring center so emergency responders can be contacted when you’re not home.
 These systems provide an added layer of protection beyond battery-operated smoke alarms.
-And desensitize your dog to the he piercing sound of the smoke detector and the smell of smoke.
+And desensitize your dog to the piercing sound of the smoke detector and the smell of smoke.